Schedule Your Free Consultation. Talk to an Attorney Today!

 Asheville Bicycle Accident Lawyers

-Western North Carolina’s diverse landscape and nearly year-round riding climate make for great bicycling conditions.
+Western North Carolina’s diverse landscape and nearly year-round riding climate make for excellent bicycling conditions.
 Unfortunately, not every bike ride ends well.
+Getting a bicycle Accident Attorney is essential.

 As drivers try to rush through traffic, they often don’t pay attention to cyclists and crash into them.
-When this happens, bicyclists suffer some of the most serious injuries because they have so little protection.
-These injuries are often extremely painful and always costly to treat.
+When this happens, bicyclists suffer some of the most severe injuries because they have little protection.
+These injuries are often excruciating and always costly to treat.

 Bicycle accident victims do have legal options.
-They can file an insurance claim, a personal injury lawsuit, or both against an at-fault driver after a crash.
-These claims can provide compensation that can help pay for medical bills, lost wages, and other costs related to the accident.
+After a crash, they can file an insurance claim, a personal injury lawsuit, or both against an at-fault driver.
+These claims can provide compensation to help pay for medical bills, lost wages, and other costs related to the accident.

-The law often seems to work against injured cyclists, and the process of seeking compensation can be a long and arduous one.
+The law often seems to work against injured cyclists, and seeking compensation can be long and arduous.
 But you don’t have to do it alone.
-You should always speak to an Asheville personal injury attorney after a bicycle accident.
+After a bicycle accident, you should always speak to an Asheville personal injury attorney.

-Contact The Elmore and Smith Law Firm, PC now for a free consultation.
+Contact The Elmore and Smith Law Firm, PC, for a free consultation.

 How Our Asheville Bicycle Accident Lawyers Can Help You

-If you decide to pursue a claim, we can launch an independent investigation of the accident and collect evidence to establish fault.
+If you decide to pursue a claim, we can investigate the accident independently and collect evidence to establish fault.
 We will create a legal strategy to help you win your case and put your rights and needs above all others.
-In a bicycle accident case, a lawyer is your advocate when it seems like no one else is.
+In a bicycle accident case, a lawyer is your advocate when it seems no one else is.

 Having legal representation by your side is most helpful when dealing with insurance companies.
 The at-fault driver’s insurance company may try to shift the blame for the accident onto you.